top of page

 Sayran Saber

 Sayran finished her PhD in 2022 in the lab of Charlie Baer at the University of Florida and joined the Fierst lab as a postdoctoral researcher in 2023.
-She became an expert in experimental biology and quantitative evolutionary genetics of C. elegans and is now studying mutational patterns in Caenorhabditis, extending her previous training to encompass bioinformatic and computational approaches.
+She became an expert in experimental biology and quantitative evolutionary genetics of C. elegans and is now studying the plasticity of male production in Caenorhabditis, extending her previous training to encompass bioinformatic and computational genomic approaches.

 Rohit.png